Dominic0r/Alamano-Nextbot/README.md

-Alamano Nextbots have been moved from Workshop to Github due to unforseen circumstances
+Alamano Nextbots have been moved from Workshop to Github due to unforeseen circumstances

 Follow these steps in order to install:
 1) Open Steam and navigate to your Library